flyingmachine/nanoc-blog/content/programming/learn-programming-languages-efficiently.md

   you're about to learn and write it down.
 * Try doing a chapter's exercises _before_ reading the chapter.
 * Always do exercises, even the hard ones.
-It's OK to give up on an exercise and come back to it later, but at least try it.
+It's OK to give up on an exercise and come back to it later (or never, even), but at least try it.
 (More on this in the next section.)
 * Read a short program and try to recreate it without looking at the original code.
 Or, go smaller and do this with a function.
 * Immediately after learning a new concept like objects, classes,